C2SM/odin-comin/README.md

 # ODIN-ComIn: Online Data Interpolator for ICON

 ODIN (Online Data INterpolator) is a plugin for the ICON model and for ICON-ART that allows direct sampling of model variables at user-defined observation locations **during runtime**.
-It is implemented using the ComIn interface and written in Python.
+It is implemented using ICON's [ComIn interface](https://docs.icon-model.org/tools/comin/comin.html) and is written in Python.

 The plugin enables efficient and reproducible extraction of model output for:
 - **Monitoring stations** (time-averaged or instantaneous)